Three practices to hold you steady

-These three practices are a gift from me to you - a small but steady toolkit to return to whenever you need to find your feet, take a deeper breath, or simply remember that you have a body underneath all that thinking.
+These three practices are a gift from me to you - a small and grounding toolkit to return to whenever you need to find your feet, take a deeper breath, or simply remember that you have a body underneath all that thinking.

 They’re drawn from my self-led course Moments of Connection - 30 short somatic practices designed to be woven into a busy day.
 There’s no right order, no wrong moment.
 Come back to whichever one calls to you, as often as you like.